Umuzi-org/ACN-syllabus/content/topics/messaging/umuzi-recruit-user-journey/_index.md

 Once you have gone through our program you are one of the family and we'll continue supporting your career.
 You will have ongoing access to our services and syllabus.

 As mentioned, if you are ever in need of a job you can let us know and we'll work hard to get you sorted out.
-Our learnerment ninjas are always happy to assist, and our network of employer organizations keeps growing.
+Our recruitment ninjas are always happy to assist, and our network of employer organizations keeps growing.

 On top of that, we will support your continued learning by keeping our platform and syllabus open to you.
 You'll be able to register for other courses that we run, some of those courses will be advanced specializations.
 When you complete these courses we'll be able to give you our stamp of approval.